Uganda Cup: Background

 The Uganda Cup was first held in 1971.
 The current holders are BUL FC who won the cup by defeating VIPERS SC 3-1 on 12 June 2022 in Masindi district.
-Express FC and KCCA FC now hold holds the record number of wins with 10 cup titles, followed by SC Villa who have won 9 titles.
+Express and KCCA FC now hold the record number of wins with 10 cup titles, followed by Villa who have won 9 titles.

 The winner of the competition represents Uganda in the CAF Confederations Cup and CECAFA Nile Basin Cup Winners Cup (maiden edition 2014).